Jayavani9/GenAI/README.md

 Created a chatbot using Streamlit, Langchain, OPENAI API

-Tested against a PDF.
+Tested against PDFs.
 Results can be seen in the Output images shared.

 You can upload your own PDF and make customizations.